divyanthj/hello-world-angular/README.md

 # Testing

-1. Do `karma start helloWorld.conf.js` for unit tests.
+1. For unit tests, do `karma start helloWorld.conf.js`
+2. For end-to-end tests with protractor
+    1. Make sure your web server is running with `npm start`
+    2. Run tests with `npm test`